Polymer capacitor: Leakage current

 The DC leakage current (DCL) is a unique characteristic for electrolytic capacitors other conventional capacitors do not have.
 It is the DC current that flows when a DC voltage of correct polarity is applied.
 This current is represented by the resistor Rleak in parallel with the capacitor in the series-equivalent circuit of e-caps.
-The main causes of DCL for solid polymer capacitors are f. e. points of electrical dielectric breakdown after soldering, unwanted conductive paths due to impurities or due to poor anodization, and for rectangular types bypassing of dielectric due to excess MnO2, due to moisture paths or cathode conductors (carbon, silver).
+The main causes of DCL for solid polymer capacitors are, for example, points of electrical dielectric breakdown after soldering, unwanted conductive paths due to impurities or due to poor anodization, and for rectangular types bypassing of dielectric due to excess MnO2, due to moisture paths or cathode conductors (carbon, silver).

 Datasheet leakage current specification is given by multiplication of the rated capacitance value CR with the value of the rated voltage UR together with an added figure, measured after 2 or 5 minutes, for example a formula for non-solid Al-e-caps:

 Leakage current in solid polymer e-caps generally drops very fast but then remain on the reached level.
 The value depends on the voltage applied, temperature, measuring time and influence of moisture caused by case sealing conditions.

 Polymer e-caps have relatively high leakage current values.
 This leakage current cannot be reduced by "healing" in the sense of generating new oxide, because under normal conditions polymer electrolytes cannot deliver oxygen for forming processes.
 Annealing of defects in the dielectric layer only can be carried out through local overheating and polymer evaporation.